‘B&B’ Recap For Tuesday, May 7: Sally Moves Out After Wyatt Blasts Her About Honesty

 — Bold & The Beautiful (@BandB_CBS) May 7, 2019

 In Paris, Amelia (Nicola Posener) and Liam talked about the girls.
-Amelia told him that she could see that he was committed to his wife but she also thought that there were some unresolved feelings between him and Steffy.
+Amelia told him that she could see that he was committed to his wife, but she also thought that there were some unresolved feelings between him and Steffy.
 Liam received a call from Wyatt.
 Wyatt frantically told his brother that he needed to come home now.
 He told Liam that Thomas was trying to manipulate Hope into believing that she could be a mother to Douglas and that he belonged with Steffy.
 Liam was shocked and said that he would be home before Thomas could blink.

 Brooke and Ridge disagree on what the best path for their children would be.
 WATCH FULL EPISODE: https://t.co/5N4tKNXG32 #BoldandBeautiful pic.twitter.com/xMIBHK7pCj